apache/fineract/README.md

 * [IntelliJ IDEA]
 > Open fineract-provider project only.
 In case you need to refresh the project structure you may run:

 	./gradlew cleanIdea idea

+* [Enable remote debugging in Intellij IDEA]

+    To enable debugging, you must add the following to the gradle tomcatRunWar task execution in command line:

+    -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8005

+    Once the tomcat has started successfully, you may add the remote debug to listen through port 8005 to the process execution.
+To do so, just create a Remote configuration and be sure to use 8005 as the port.

 Roadmap
 ============